The second wee we introduce solids we are still taking it slowly and observing how baby is reacting.

 * 5-6 pears

-My Baby's First Bites program helps moms introduce solids to their babies without the confusion, overwhelm or worry that they will "miss something".
-For more information, you can check out the details here.
+If you are looking for a gentle, logical, and nourishing approach to introducing solids, Baby's First Bites is for you.
+Through this group program, I help moms introduce solids to their babies without the confusion, overwhelm or worry that they will "miss something".

 If you are looking for a researched based system to expand the number of foods your young child eat, than From Picky To Eating is what you'll want to look at.

 And if you're wanting to be part of a community where we chat about different ways we nourished our little munchkins, hop inside the Baby and Kids Facebook Community!